ohnotnow/dep-sandbox/README.md

 secret-tool store --label="ds-registry composer.fluxui.dev" service ds-registry account composer.fluxui.dev
 ```

-Desktop Linux normally has gnome-keyring running already; on a headless box you'll need to unlock it first (`gnome-keyring-daemon --replace --unlock --components=secrets`, password on stdin). `ds` understands MacOS and debian-alikes using `secret-tool`.
+Desktop Linux normally has gnome-keyring running already; on a headless box you'll need to unlock it first (`gnome-keyring-daemon --replace --unlock --components=secrets`, password on stdin). `ds` understands the MacOS keychain and any Linux with `secret-tool` (debian-alikes and Fedora both tested).
 If you'd rather use `pass` or one of the other backends in nono's [credential injection docs](https://nono.sh/docs/cli/features/credential-injection#linux), the `cred_lookup` function in `ds` is the one place to change.

 Each registry also needs a route in `dep-sandbox.json`.
 The repo ships with `composer.fluxui.dev` (the [FluxUI](https://fluxui.dev/) private registry) as a worked example; copy the `custom_credentials` block and the matching `credential_capture` entry, change the hostname, and add the hostname to `allow_domain`. `ds _cred` reads the hostname from `$NONO_REQUEST_HOST`, so it works unchanged for any registry that follows the `ds-registry` convention.